California College Promise Grant

 California residents may be eligible to have enrollment fees waived.
 The California College Promise Grant assists eligible students with the enrollment fees by waiving the student's tuition fees (currently $46 per unit).
 Students are responsible for paying the MJC general fees which include all materials cost for any course.

-To receive a California College Promise Grant, students must complete a Free Application for Federal Student Aid (FAFSA) online (www.fafsa.gov) or complete the California College Promise Grant paper application.
+- Complete a Free Application for Federal Student Aid (FAFSA), California Dream Act Application (CADAA) or complete the California College Promise Grant Application.